Managed Kubernetes service definition

 In the context of Scaleway, a managed Kubernetes service refers to the Kapsule and Kosmos products.
 Scaleway handles the management and maintenance of the Kubernetes control plane, along with all the crucial core components required for the proper operation of the Kubernetes cluster.

-Scaleway manages the Kubernetes control plane (either Kapsule or Kosmos), which consists of various components responsible for managing the cluster, scheduling applications, and maintaining cluster state.
+Scaleway manages the Kubernetes control plane (either Kapsule or Kosmos), which consists of various components responsible for managing and maintaining the cluster and its state, and scheduling applications.
 This includes components such as the control plane itself: etcd, API server, scheduler, cloud controller, and controller manager.

-Scaleway is also responsible for node provisioning and providing updates of operating system nodes images.
+Scaleway is also responsible for node provisioning and providing updates of operating system node images.

 Scaleway offers support for the latest minor releases and patches, allowing the user to update them regularly on the cluster using our CLI and console interface.